mantejkaur/whitepanda/README.md

 ###    Got bulk orders or almost similar orders?
 Fill the order brief in an excel sheet

 If you're  wondering about an easy way to place orders in large numbers, we provide a way customized just for that.
-Download our excel sheet, and fill the order breif in the prescribed format and submit.In case you need any help, [Link](url) we are just a click away to assist you in placing your order.
+Download our excel sheet, and fill the order breif in the prescribed format and submit.In case you need any help, [we are just a click away to assist you in placing your order.](url)
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for